ajloza/Micrograd.jl/README.md

 ## Notes

 1. A key component of Micrograd is the visualization of the computation graph.
-I could not find a simple clean DAG drawing framework that worked out of the box and maintining the repo as dependency free was a priority.
+I could not find a simple clean DAG drawing framework that worked out of the box and keeping the code dependency free was a priority.
 Included is a bare-bones polytree drawer for the terminal.

 ## Contributing